 All musicians with an interest in jazz are invited to audition for the jazz combo program.
-Jazz combo participants receive some coaching from professional jazz players and have access to Department of Music rehearsal space, equipment (drums, amps, etc.) and music (SJW sheet music and fakebooks).
+Participants receive some coaching from professional jazz players and have access to Department of Music rehearsal space, equipment (drums, amps, etc.) and music (SJW sheet music and fakebooks).
+Combos perform at the end of each quarter.
 Some groups play gigs in the community (optional).

 - LOCATION: Braun Music Center room 105

 - TIMES: 6:00pm: Rhythm section players only (bassists, drummers, pianists, and guitarists) 7:30pm: All other instrumentalists

 - ADDITIONAL DETAILS: bring your instrument, but we'll provide amps as needed, piano, and drums (drummers should bring own sticks).